KathrinKath/Animal-World/README.md

 - [x] Add instrutions for the game.
 - [x] Add an option to name the animal.
 - [x] Add needs pramethers affected directly by the user: Food, Energie, Hygiene, Fun, Social and Energy.
-- [x] Add needs paramether affected by the overall status of the animal and cant be changed by the user: Mood, Health, Age, Points and Weight.
+- [x] Add needs paramether affected by the overall status of the animal and can't be changed by the user: Mood, Health, Age, Points and Weight.
 - [x] Add birthdays for the animal.
 - [x] Add counter for the points according to different events.
 - [x] Health paramether will be affected if the animal is not neglected.